Pottery in the Indian subcontinent: Rangpur culture (3000 – 800 BCE) in Gujarat

-Culture overlap with Indus Valley Civilization
+Culture overlap with Indus Valley Civilisation

 These cultures developed separately from IVC.
 All of these cultures have distinct cultural traits, such as artifacts, pottery design and patterns, which are different from the typical 3 IVC Phases.
-These cultures have some overlap with Indus Valley Civilization.
+These cultures have some overlap with Indus Civilisation.
 These are either sites older than IVC in and around core zone of IVC where IVC cultural phases were also found; or the sites contemporaneous to IVC, usually found around the periphery of IVC core zone, which exhibit distinct cultural characteristics with some cultural overlap with IVC.
 Some of these had cultural contact and trade with IVC, hence the pottery found on these sites has some cultural overlap with IVC.
 In many cases, where these sites are within IVC core zone, pottery belonging to IVC culture has been found in the higher layers of the mound.
 These cultures are usually classified in the following 3 ways: